hm0ll/TEST-Type-Media-2324/README.md

 *

 Add Licence (This is mostly important for open source projects.
 Thus choose one, it will create a file, you can change it later, when created.

+Advantage of the Browser App: You can clone the repository with your terminal to your local machine.
+This you can also do with the Desktop App, but with a lot of UFO files, there is an issue that you can not clone everything.
+Small changes are no problem for the Desktop Version.